 Bookkeeping has been replaced by terms like accounting or accounting technology to reflect the new paradigm of automated financials.
-Subscription-based bookkeeping platforms continue to pop up such as QuickBooks, Xero, Zoho Books and Wave Accounting.
+Subscription-based bookkeeping platforms continue to pop up such as QuickBooks, Xero, Zoho Books, FreshBooks, and Wave Accounting.

 Almost all service providers are utilizing technology to streamline processes related to financials.
 Banks push transactions directly into accounting systems, expense management applications talk directly to accounting interfaces, and invoicing can be done directly from an accounting interface.
 Technology has truly advanced accounting automation beyond the scope of imagination.

 While bank and credit account reconciliations should be automated as much as possible, there are certain activities and transactions that should always be reviewed by a manual set of eyes or reviewed by an accounting advisor:

 - Expense Categorization.
 With third party applications like Expensify and Concur, it is easy to categorize expenses on the go and with a direct feed to an accounting interface.
 While this is convenient, certain details might be missed like classifying items under appropriate categories like UberEATS under travel instead of Meals.

 - Building a Chart of Accounts.
 While almost all accounting software come with a Chart of Accounts template, time should be taken by an accounting advisor to be customized based on the needs of the business.